 Although the design of the new time-measuring device just screams ‘Breitling’ with the overall shape of the case and styling of its rotating bezel, there is still some Revue Thommen’s brand DNA here.

-Since the Swiss watchmaker also produces avionics for the aerospace industry (and, as far as I remember, does that for a very long time,) their watches are known for almost unrivaled legibility: the thing that Breitling with cluttered (and sometimes outright unreadable without a great deal of concentration) dials of their “aviation-inspired” wristwatches sometimes can only dream of.
+Since the Swiss brand also produces avionics for the aerospace industry (and, as far as I remember, does that for a long time,) their watches are known for almost unrivaled legibility: the thing that Breitling with cluttered (and sometimes outright unreadable without a great deal of concentration) dials of their “aviation-inspired” pieces sometimes can only dream of.

-As you can see in the photos, the timekeeper’s sand-blasted dial sports a very Spartan black and white color scheme with distinctive red touches reserved for the three chronograph hands (as usual, the chronograph sub-dials are placed on the same vertical axis at 12 and 6 o’clock, while the small seconds indicator sits at 9 hours.)
+As you can see in the photos, the timekeeper’s sand-blasted dial sports a Spartan black-and-white color scheme with distinctive red touches reserved for the three chronograph hands (as usual, the chronograph sub-dials are placed on the same vertical axis at 12 and 6 o’clock, while the small seconds indicator sits at 9 hours.)

 The choice of the colors makes it especially easy to read current time and lets you find the small seconds sub-dial (at 3 o’clock) at a glance.

-While many watches from better-advertised brands in this price range are equipped with simple three-hand movements with an add-on chronograph module, this watch is surprisingly powered by the robust and reliable ETA Valjoux 7750 chronograph movement that offers tons of reliability and is easier to repair if anything goes wrong.
+While many products from better-advertised brands in this price range are equipped with simple three-hand movements with an add-on chronograph module, this one is surprisingly powered by the robust and reliable ETA Valjoux 7750 chronograph movement that offers tons of reliability and is easier to repair if anything goes wrong.

 See also: Revue Thommen Airspeed Instrument RT1920